calvinm298/CellSociety/doc/DESIGN_PLAN.md

 Below are the design specific details that we plan to incorporate into each superclass and class.
 We have included what we think will be valuable methods and how the methods help the classes interact with each other.

+* Main Screen
+    * Link to superclass for games
+* Superclass for games
+    * Animation controls (start, stop, reset)
+    * List of possible game subclasses
+    * Method for moving objects
+    * Method for checking neighbors
+    * GUI Elements
+        * Game 1: Schelling’s model of segregation
+           * Global Grid (Array of blocks)
+           * Getters and Setters for grid size, simulation speed, threshold
+           * Method to check neighbors
+           * Method for moving unsatisfied agent (random, from user, etc.)
+        * Game 2: Wa-Tor World model of predator-prey relationships
+           * Fish and shark cell objects
+           * Shark needs energy to survive
+                * Will be dealt with the Shark class
+            * For advanced implementation: deal with decisions for two or more fish that want/have to occupy same location (with level of priority)
+        * Game 3: Spreading of Fire
+            * Extend cell object to have tree cell (contains info on empty, burning, tree) that calls super() on the default constructor
+            * Can pass in their own probability of catching fire
+            * Have a get status method in the tree cell class
+            * Methods will exist in the game class that handles the simulation logic
+        * Game 4: Conway’s Game of Life
+            * Contains a grid of Conway cells
+        * Game 5: Brian’s Brain
+        * Game 6: Byl’s Loop
+        * Game 7: Langton’s ant
+* Game subclass
+    * XML files based on user game choice
+    * Take inputs from the user (grid size, game speed, configurations)
+    * Implement Grid class based on inputs to create scene
+* Cells
+    * Two constructors
+        * Default constructor with no parameters
+        * Constructor with single parameter - object specific to the game (Object)
+    * Methods for checking state of cells: isTaken(), isNotTaken(), willBeRemoved()
+    * Method for “reproducing” that will return a grid coordinate of where reproduction will occur
+    * Subclass: Water_Cell
+        * Additional constructor parameters containing boolean for willBeTakenByFish() and willBeTakenByShark()
+        * WIll also contain method for willBeTakenByFish() (avoiding collisions among multiple fish)
+        * Will also contain method for willBeTakenByShark() (avoiding collisions among multiple sharks and between sharks and fish)
+        * Will contain a getAnimal() method to retrieve the animal there if isTaken() returns true
+    * Subclass: Tree_Cell
+        * Methods: isEmpty(), isTree(), or isBurning()
+        * Color attribute
+    * Subclass: Conway_Cell
+        * Methods: isAlive(), isDead()
+* Objects specific to Games
+    * Wa-Tor:
+        * Water_Animals superclass
+            * Chronon count (incremented until max chronon count)
+            * Max chronon count (randomly generated)
+            * Location (row and column number)
+                * getLocation() will return row and col numbers
+                * setLocation() will set new row and col numbers
+            * Method for canReproduce() (some of them can be abstract)
+        * For each Fish
+            * Same color (green)
+        * For each Shark
+            * Same color (blue)
+            * Method for isDead(), isAlive()
+            * Energy
+                * When we increment chronon count, we decrement energy count
+                * getEnergy(), setEnergy(), eatsFish()

 *Extending the game*